MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-overview.md

 ## Licensing requirements

-The Windows LAPS feature itself are available for free in all supported Windows platforms.
+The Windows LAPS feature itself is available for free in all supported Windows platforms.

-You can backup passwords to your on-premises Active Directory with no additional licensing requirements.
+You can backup passwords to your on-premises Active Directory with no other licensing requirements.

 You can backup passwords to Azure AD with an Azure AD Free or higher license.

 Other Azure- or Intune-related features may have other licensing requirements.

-You can backup passwords to your on-premises Active Directory with no additional licensing requirements.

 ## Submitting feedback